-You’ll get unique insights into the energetic world of project management through a number of guest lectures.
+You’ll also get unique insights into the energetic world of project management through a number of guest lectures.
 These experienced professionals come from a range of different sectors and will help demonstrate the critical role project managers play in the operation of modern organisations.

 Features and Benefits

 Taught by experts - this course is delivered by leading academics who bring their experience as project management practitioners into the classroom.

 Real-life learning – sharpen your new skills outside your course, with an opportunity to take a short-term internship with employers in the city.

 A global city of opportunities – Manchester is one of the fastest growing economies in Europe, with large capital projects shaping the region’s development.
 It’s a great lab for your studies.